zulip/zulip-mobile/docs/howto/dev-server.md

 This will be `http://ADDRESS:9991`, where `ADDRESS` is the address you identified in step 2.
 (Be sure to type the `http://`.)

+This should get you the login screen!
+Unless you're working on the login flow itself, tap "Log in with dev account"; then pick any user to log in as.

 ## Alternate instructions: iOS device and a dev server